Eagles fans have long turned the page on snowball fiasco. ‘No one was trying to hurt Santa Claus’

 The Eagles themselves sure don’t hate Christmas — they sing all the holiday classics instead.
 Led by Lane Johnson, Jason Kelce and Jordan Mailata, the Eagles have released Christmas albums in consecutive seasons.

-The snowball story, though, stuck to Philly, so when the Eagles host the New York Giants on Monday, the incident surely will be recycled on the TV broadcast, or on local news, or on national sports highlights – Hey!
+The snowball story, though, stuck to Philly, so when the Eagles host the New York Giants, the incident surely will be recycled on the TV broadcast, or on local news, or on national sports highlights — Hey!
 The city that hates Santa played on Christmas!

 “It’s never going to go away,” said Didinger, a journalist who went on to cover the Eagles for 53 years.
 “Just don’t let it bother you anymore.
 If you don’t think the Philadelphia fans are like that, and I don’t, then just sort of say, ‘oh well.’
 It’s not me.
 It’s not the way I approach things.”